Fears schools will be unable to staff Scotland exam halls as SQA contractors reticent to work after revealing no pay for cancelled assessments in 2020

-Scottish schools may be left “unable to staff exam halls”, politicians have warned, as Scottish Qualifications Authority contractors revealed they are reticent to sign up to work for the current exams session after being left without pay when assessments were cancelled in 2020.
+Scottish schools may be left “unable to staff exam halls”, politicians have warned, as Scottish Qualifications Authority contractors revealed they are reticent to sign up to work for the current exams session after being left without pay when assessments were cancelled due to Covid.

 Scottish Conservative spokesman Oliver Mundell warned that uncertainty could mean the SQA was unable to attract staff, wary to commit to work that may not take place.

 He said: “The SNP must end the uncertainty for everyone now and confirm that exams will definitely go ahead.

 “The confusion caused by their dithering is unacceptable.
 Invigilators, like everyone else in the exams process, deserve clarity.
 But if the education secretary doesn’t get a grip fast, the SQA may be left unable to properly staff exam halls.”

 Mr Mundell added: “The SNP Government seem content to keep the situation under review, but that’s not good enough for pupils, teachers, parents and exam staff.”